Zarah Sultana

 Zarah Sultana (born 31 October 1993) is a British politician who has served as Member of Parliament (MP) for Coventry South since 2019.
-She was a Labour Party MP until the whip was suspended in July 2024 due to her being one of seven Labour MPs who voted to scrap the two-child benefit cap.
+She was a Labour Party MP until July 2024 when she had the whip suspended for voting against the government to scrap the two-child benefit cap.
 She was a member of the Socialist Campaign Group and its chairperson from 2020 to 2025.
-She resigned her Labour Party membership on 3 July 2025 and co-founded a new party, known by the provisional name Your Party, with the former Labour leader Jeremy Corbyn and joined the Independent Alliance.
+She resigned her Labour Party membership on 3 July 2025 and co-founded Your Party with the former Labour leader Jeremy Corbyn.
+Between July and September 2025 she was a member of the Independent Alliance group of MPs.
+On 18 November 2025, she became Your Party's first MP in the House of Commons.

 Early life and education

-Zarah Sultana was born in Birmingham on 31 October 1993 to a Muslim family of Pakistani ancestry, and was raised with her three sisters in the Lozells area of the city.
+Zarah Sultana was born in Birmingham on 31 October 1993 to a British Mirpuri family from Pakistan, and was raised with her three sisters in the Lozells area of the city.
 Her father, an accountant at the University of Central England, and her mother, a homemaker, were Labour Party members.
-Her grandfather migrated from Thub in the Dadyal Tehsil of the Mirpur District of Azad Kashmir to Birmingham in the 1960s.
+Her grandfather migrated from Thub in Azad Kashmir to Birmingham in the 1960s.

 Sultana attended Holte Visual and Performing Arts College, a non-selective community school, before studying at the selective King Edward VI Handsworth Grammar School for sixth form.
 In an interview in 2024 she said that at the age of 17, during a visit to the West Bank and Jerusalem, she visited a military court.
 She went on to study international relations with economics at the University of Birmingham from 2012.

 Sultana joined the Labour Party in its West Midlands branch in 2011, whilst studying for her A-levels, following the coalition government's decision to treble university tuition fees to £9,000.
 In her first week of university, she travelled to the West Bank with a delegation of Labour councillors and activists, alongside her father, and subsequently became involved with Students for Justice in Palestine.
 At Birmingham, Sultana was elected to the National Executive Council of the National Union of Students by 2014, and to the National Committee of Young Labour.
 While taking a year off from her studies, she led a youth delegation to Bosnia and Herzegovina on behalf of the British charity Remembering Srebrenica in 2014.
 She completed her degree with first-class honours.

 Throughout her studies, Sultana worked retail jobs, including at Primark and H&M. After graduation, she moved to the voluntary sector, where she helped build campaigns against Islamophobia.
 She was employed as a marketing and engagement officer.
-She then worked as a community organiser for Labour's Community Organising Unit, established by Jeremy Corbyn as party leader in 2018, in West Midlands, which later provided her with an electoral platform.
+She then worked as a community organiser for Labour's Community Organising Unit, established by Jeremy Corbyn as party leader in 2018, in the West Midlands, which later provided her with an electoral platform.
 By June 2018, she became the parliamentary officer for the group Muslim Engagement and Development.